kjleitz/cadu/README.md

 Before you create your account (whether by signing up with your email, logging in through Facebook/Google, etc.), it must be created with the email address you have discussed with the site administrator.
 The site administrator needs to associate the "assistant" role with your email address in the `/config/roles.yml` file.
 Once this has been done, you may create your account normally.
 If you are asked to select an assistant from a drop-down menu, leave it unselected.

+#### Navigation

+The main difference here is that you have access to a "User pages" link in the top bar, which will take you directly to a list of profile pages of yourself and your clients.

+#### Tasks

+You cannot create new tasks, but you can view all the tasks your clients have requested of you, until they are complete.
+The client who requested the task will be listed above the task contents.
+You have the ability to accept requested tasks, mark them in progress, and mark them complete, via the buttons at the bottom of each task card.
+The buttons will change depending on the action you are allowed to perform on the task.
+There is also a button to remind a client about a task, which will bring you to the reminder creation page (but with the task drop-down already filled out).

+#### Reminders

 ## Contributing

 Bug reports and pull requests for this project are welcome at its [GitHub page](https://github.com/kjleitz/cadu).
 If you choose to contribute, please adhere to the [Ruby Community Conduct Guideline](https://www.ruby-lang.org/en/conduct/) so I don't have to go around breaking necks, running out of bubblegum, etc. If you'd like to make a suggestion for new features, make them in the "Issues" section and I'll try to get around to implementing them.